For installation instructions, click here.

-Inventory Quantity Sync: This feature allows ShipBob to update inventory levels back to your e-commerce store.
+Inventory Quantity Sync: This feature allows ShipBob to update inventory levels for bundles and non-bundles back to your e-commerce store.
 Use it to track your inventory items directly from Shopify.
 Once the feature is enabled for your account the inventory sync will happen automatically (no manual action is needed) every hour.

-Inventory levels are synced for Fulfillable inventory and not the total on-hand (Fulfillable inventory = On hand (physically in bins) - Committed (assigned to orders that are processing).
+Inventory levels are synced for Sellable inventory and not the total on-hand Sellable inventory = Fulfillable quantity - exception quantity.

 We do not take into account the status of the product in Shopify when we sync inventory counts.
 For example, If the product is listed as being a draft in Shopify ShipBob will still post back quantity for this inventory item.